 As a site for temperature measurement, the temporal artery presents many benefits: it poses no risk of injury for patient or clinician, eliminates any need for disrobing or unbundling, and is suitable for all ages.
 Accordingly, Exergen, incorporating a patented and well-proven arterial heat balance method, developed instrumentation for non-invasive arterial temperature assessment on the skin over temporal artery.
 The following published peer-reviewed independent studies and papers support the validity of this method.

-Peer-Reviewed Published Papers, Abstracts, Letters on Exergen Temporal Artery Thermometry as of 14 May 2018
+Peer-Reviewed Published Papers, Abstracts, Letters on Exergen Temporal Artery Thermometry as of August 23, 2021 (101 total)

 1. Allegaert K, Casteels K, van Gorp I, Bogaert G. Tympanic, infrared skin, and temporal artery scan thermometers compared with rectal measurement in children: a real-life assessment.
 Curr Ther Res Clin Exp.
 2014 May 8;76:34-8. doi: 10.1016/j.curtheres.2013.11.005. eCollection 2014.